kushagrab21/BoR-proof-SDK/README.md

 The **Blockchain of Reasoning (BoR)** makes reasoning verifiable.

-Modern systems can store and track data reliably, but the logic that processes that data remains a black box.
+Modern systems can store and track data reliably, but **the logic that processes that data remains a black box.**
 BoR changes this by turning every computational step — in an accounting workflow, an AI pipeline, or a data transformation — into a deterministic, replayable proof.

 - If a workflow is re-run with the same inputs, it produces the exact same result, bit-for-bit.
 - If anything changes, the proof diverges immediately.

-This shifts trust from **who computed something** to **what was computed**.
+**This shifts trust from who computed something to what was computed.**

 ### What BoR Enables